aerofa45/realtime-speech-transcription-pipeline/README.md

 ## Limitations

 -   Diarization is optional and adds latency.
+However ONNX optimization makes the latency decrease by 40 percent.